Remuneration of Trustees and volunteers

 Donations

-1. All donations to HVCA are administered by the Charities Aid Foundation (CAF) and donors are invited to gift aid their donations.
+- Donations to HVCA are normally administered by the Charities Aid Foundation (CAF) and donors are invited to gift aid their donations.
+Donations may also be made directly.
 If earmarked for a particular activity these funds will be paid to the relevant group.
+Annual Accounts